Diocese of Austin: Territory

 The Diocese of Austin includes 123 parishes and missions and six Catholic student centers at universities.

 The diocese consists of the counties of Bastrop, Bell, Blanco, Brazos, Burleson, Burnet, Caldwell, Coryell, Falls, Hamilton, Hays, Lampasas, Lee, Limestone, Llano, Mason, McLennan, Milam, Mills, Robertson, San Saba, Travis, Washington, and Williamson.
-It also consists of the part of Fayette County that lies to the north of the Colorado River, with the portion south of the river belonging to the Roman Catholic Diocese of Victoria in Texas.
+The diocese also consists of Fayette County north of the Colorado River.
+The portion south of the river belongs to the Diocese of Victoria in Texas.

-The largest metropolitan areas in the diocese are Austin, College Station–Bryan, the Killeen – Temple – Fort Hood area and Waco.
+The largest metropolitan areas in the diocese are Austin, Bryan–College Station, the Killeen – Temple – Fort Hood area and Waco.

 History

-1690 to 1947
+1600 to 1800

-The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by the Franciscan priest, Reverend Damián Massanet, in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.
+The first Catholic mission in Texas, then part of the Spanish colony of New Spain, was San Francisco de los Tejas.
+It was founded by the Franciscan priest, Damián Massanet, in 1690 in the Weches area.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas, near present-day Alto in 1716.

+By the middle of the 18th century, most of the missions in Texas had become unsustainable and were abandoned by the Franciscans.
+After the Mexican War of Independence ended in 1821, the few Catholics in Central Texas came under the jurisdiction of a Mexican diocese.

+1800 to 1900

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
-The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
+In 1839, three years after the founding of the Republic of Texas, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
+The prefecture was elevated to a vicariate apostolic in 1846, shortly after Texas became an American state.
 In 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
 The Austin area would remain part of several Texas dioceses for the next 139 years.

-The first Catholic church in Austin, St. Patrick's, was constructed in the 1850's.
+The first Catholic church in Austin, St. Patrick, was constructed in 1852.
 In 1866, the parish built a new church, which they renamed as St. Mary's.
 St. Mary’s Church of the Assumption, founded in 1869, was the first Catholic church in Waco.
+In 1872, Edward Sorin of the Holy Cross Fathers and Brothers, the founder of the University of Notre Dame in Indiana, moved to Austin in 1873 to establish a Catholic school.
+Using a donated farm, he opened St. Edward's Academy in Austin in 1878.
+Today it is St. Edward's University.

-The first Catholic church in Bryan-College Station, St. Joseph's, was dedicated in 1873.
+The first Catholic church in Bryan–College Station, St. Joseph's, was dedicated in 1873.
+Christ the King Parish, the first in Belton, was established in 1898 as a mission church.